Here are some links to my suppliers, colleagues and other interesting links.

 Gillian is my great friend and colleague.
-Some of the finest sounding hammered dulcimers in the world are made by Gillian, right here in my home town of Canberra.
-Gillian also makes high quality soft cases.
+Some of the finest sounding hammered dulcimers in the world are made by Gillian in Canberra.

 Doug and Dale are friends and colleagues of mine from Queensland.
 Doug makes guitars, mandolas, mandolins, etc.

 Steven Gilchrist is the maker of some of the finest mandolins ever made.
 Here are a couple of pictures of a mandolin I have made by Gilchrist.